International

 views are in further opposition when jobs are considered.

-The conventional paradigm alleges that jobs and welfare are
+The conventional paradigm alleges that jobs and welfare

-growth, or any hope of social and economic justice, without
+efficiency, or substantial growth, or any hope of social

-the ownership of productive capital extending widely throughout
+and economic justice, without the ownership of productive

-the population.
+capital extending widely throughout the population.

-8.1 ‘Binary’ means ‘composed
+8.1 ‘Binary’ means

-of two’
+‘composed of two’

-xxxxxYet, at
+xxxxxYet,

-other big factor in production – capital.
+the other big factor in production – capital.
 ‘Binary’

 means ‘composed of two’ and there are two factors

 in production – capital and labor.
-Thus there are only
+Thus there are

-owning capital and/or though owning your own labor.
+through owning capital and/or though owning your

 top